duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 <p>&nbsp;</p>

-This is a closed loop control system, where the POSE of our objective is being updated with a certain frequency.
+This is a closed-loop control system, where the POSE of our objective is being updated with a certain frequency.
 Therefore, the controller is always looking to minimize the distance from the target.

 ## Contribution / Added functionality {#duckling-controller-final-contribution}

 ### Description {#duckling-controller-final-contribution-description}

 We implemented two architectures, one for the simulator and one for the duckiebot.
 They are similar in structure but different in their details.
 Both can estimate the position of our duckiebot in relation to the rear of the other, both predict the position of our duckiebot if we lose sight of the target and both are able to reach the desired target.
-However, their predict method (when there is no detection) are different.
+However, their predict methods (when there is no detection) are different.
 On the duckiebot, we have access to the wheel encoders to update our position.
 In the simulator, we simply use the last commands used and the duration to update the belief.

-We will explain in more details below the architecture and main features for the simulator and the duckiebot.
+We will explain in more detail below the architecture and main features for the simulator and the duckiebot.

 ## Simulator {#duckling_controller-final-simulator}